MKGilby/BurdockPaint/README.md

 ## What's new

+### 2025.05.08 - Build 72
+- Added a warning, that changing backup settings need an application restart to take effect!
+- Fixed a bug in backup retention time and max file count handling.

 ### 2025.05.06 - Build 71
 - Expanded backup settings.
 Now every aspect of the backup can be set from SETTINGS/BACKUP.